 A lot of times when your chinchilla isn’t moving, it is simply relaxing.
 You might be worried that your pet hasn’t moved in a bit, but chinchillas are known to spend a lot of time resting.

 It’s not like they have a job to go to, so they spend most of their time sleeping, relaxing, or playing about.
 Sometimes your little furry friend may also get exhausted from playing around, so it could be relaxing for a bit to catch its breath.
+It is normal behavior.